rinjugatla/ValheimMods/AddAllFuel/thunderstore/README.md

 6. AllowAddOneExcludeItem
    * true: Exclude items from the list if they are submitted individually.
    * false: Do not allow items to be submitted regardless of whether they are submitted individually or in batches
+7. UseFromContainer
+   * true: If there is no fuel in the player's inventory, it will be replenished from a nearby container.
+   * false: We will not replenish from the container.
+8. UseFromContainerRange
+   * The distance from the player to the container when refilling from the container.

 ## Supported Facilities